IntelliJ IDEA provides support for running unit, functional, and acceptance tests with the Codeception test framework, versions 2.2.0 and later.

 In the Project tool window, select the file or folder with the tests to run and choose Create run configuration from the context menu.
 Alternatively, choose from the main menu, then click and choose Codeception from the list.

-In the Run/Debug Configuration: Codeception dialog that opens, specify the scenarios to run and customize the behavior of the current PHP interpreter by specifying the options and arguments to be passed to the PHP executable file.
+In the Codeception dialog that opens, specify the scenarios to run, choose the PHP interpreter to use, and customize its behavior by specifying the options and arguments to be passed to the PHP executable.

 The tab is divided into 2 main areas:

 The left-hand area lets you drill down through all unit tests to see the succeeded and failed ones.
 You can filter tests, export results, and use the context menu commands to run specific tests or navigate to the source code.

 The right-hand area displays the raw Codeception output.

 You can have IntelliJ IDEA re-run tests automatically when the affected code is changed.
 This option is configured per run/debug configuration and can be applied to a test, a test file, a folder, or a composite selection of tests, depending on the test scope specified in this run/debug configuration.

 On the Test Runner tab, press the toggle button on the toolbar: